Distinguishing rule- and exemplar-based generalization in learning systems: Introduction

 \section{Introduction}

-Extrapolation or generalization---decisions on unseen datapoints---is always underdetermined by data; which particular extrapolation behavior an algorithm exhibits is determined by the algorithm's inductive biases~\citep{mitchell1980need}.
-For modern deep learning systems, these inductive biases often deviate from those in humans.
-When the inductive biases of ML systems are opaque, and guarantees on extrapolation are not possible---as is often the case with many modern ML systems~\citep{d2020underspecification}---we can instead turn to empirical study of the \emph{behavior} of a system to derive principles about the system's operation.
-Cognitive psychology provides a rich basis for experimental designs to study the often-opaque human cognitive system via its external behavior.
-These can be leveraged to distinguish between competing hypotheses about a machine learning system's inductive biases in the same manner~\citep{ritter2017cognitive,lake2018building,dasgupta2019analyzing}.
+Extrapolation or generalization---decisions on unseen datapoints---is always underdetermined by data; which particular extrapolation behavior a \gls{ml} system exhibits is determined by its inductive biases~\citep{mitchell1980need}.
+When those inductive biases are opaque---as is often the case with many modern \gls{ml} systems~\citep{geirhos2020shortcut,d2020underspecification}---we can instead turn to empirical investigation of the \emph{behavior} of a system to reveal the system's \emph{implicit} inductive biases.
+Cognitive psychology provides a rich basis for experimental designs to study the often-opaque human cognitive system via its external behavior; these designs can be leveraged to distinguish between competing hypotheses about a machine learning system's inductive biases as well~\citep[\eg][]{ritter2017cognitive,lake2018building,dasgupta2019analyzing}.

-In this paper, we draw on methods from cognitive psychology to define a protocol that teases apart the different inductive biases that go into informing how an opaque learning system extrapolates outside its training distribution.
-We focus in particular on combinatorial generalization for classification in the presence of spurious correlation.
-Our protocol goes significantly beyond existing work by controlling for various confounds.
-We isolate two distinct kinds of inductive bias---feature-level bias and exemplar-rule bias---that have different effects on model extrapolation.
-We examine these inductive biases across models in an expository points-in-a-plane setting, as well as in naturalistic image and language domains.
-Finally, we discuss the implications of these inductive biases and their relation to previous work on data augmentation and spurious correlation.

-\textbf{Feature-level bias} measures which features a system finds \textit{easier} or \textit{harder} to learn.
-This informs which feature a system will generalize on the basis of when both features are correlated or confounded.
-This kind of feature-level bias has been studied extensively in human cognition~\citep{landau1988importance,hudson2005regularizing}.
-There has also been recent work---directly inspired by these cognitive psychology studies---that examines similar biases in artificial neural networks, most notably the ``shape-bias'', the tendency to generalize image category labels according to shape rather than according to color or texture~\citep{ritter17,hermann2019origins, geirhos2018imagenet}.
-While there exists previous work examining specific feature biases in deep learning, we present a more general measure of feature-level bias as well as demonstrate how it interacts with---but is distinct from---another kind of inductive bias, \viz exemplar-vs-rule bias.